MartinKoch123/Path/README.md

 # Path
  MATLAB Classes for handling filesystem paths

+ Path operations in MATLAB tend to be cumbersome.
+This package aims so make everything you ever needed to do with a path less annoying and produce highly readable code in the process.
+It consists of the `File` and `Folder` classes, which represents filesystem paths and provide functionality for extracting path properties, manipulate and combine paths and interact with the filesystem.
  [![View Path on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/87552-path)

- The `File` and `Folder` classes represents filesystem paths and provide functionality for extracting path properties, manipulate and combine paths and interact with the filesystem.
+ ## Examples
  ```Matlab
 >> personalFolders = Folder("astronauts") / ["Andrew", "Trudy", "Sniffels"]